denham-ed/rescala/documentation/docs/TESTING.md

 **Deleting Goals**
 It was possible for the user to trigger an error by repeatedly click the 'Confirm Delete Goal' button on the dashboard.
 This was resolved by removing the button after clicking and displaying a spinner to show the action was in progress.

+## Unresolved Bugs
+There are currently no known unresolved bugs.